sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 *State*

-This is the object that encapsulates the state values and the associated behavior of the state.
+This is the object that encapsulates the State values and the associated behavior of the State.

 *Context*

-This is the object that maintains a reference to a state object that defines the current state.
-It also includes an interface that allows other state objects to change its current state to a differnt state.
+This is the object that maintains a reference to a State object that defines the current State.
+It also includes an interface that allows other State objects to change its current State to a differnt State.

 ## 8.2.
 Benefits of the State

 **Modular and Organized Code**

-Each state is encapuslated within its own class, making the code modular and easy to manage.
+Each State is encapuslated within its own class, making the code modular and easy to manage.

 **No Need for Switch Statements**